 Common causes of sciatic nerve pain are herniated discs, bone spurs on the spine, degenerative disc disease, or narrowing of the spine which compresses a portion of the nerve (also known as spinal stenosis).
 The compression of the sciatic nerve causes the painful symptoms but usually has an underlying cause.

-While in extreme cases, surgery may be necessary to help relieve the symptoms, most experts agree that pursuing non-surgical forms of treatments for sciatic nerve pain are a good first step.
+While in extreme cases, surgery may be necessary to help relieve the symptoms, most experts agree that pursuing non-surgical options for sciatic nerve pain are a good first step.

 In fact, one study found concerning statistics comparing two groups of patients with disc degeneration or herniations, half of which had surgery and half did not.
 After two years, just 26% of those who had surgery returned to work, compared with 67% of those who didn’t have surgery!
 Perhaps the most troubling is the 41% increase in the use of pain killers for those who had surgery.